twopirllc/pandas-ta/README.md

 # Set the number of cores to use for strategy multiprocessing
 # Defaults to the number of cpus you have.
 df.ta.cores = 4

+# Set the number of cores to 0 for no multiprocessing.
+df.ta.cores = 0

 # Returns the number of cores you set or your default number of cpus.
 df.ta.cores